sclorg/s2i-perl-container/5.26-mod_fcgid/README.md

     Override PSGI application detection.

-    If the PSGI_FILE variable is set to empty value, no PSGI application will be detected and mod_perl not be reconfigured.
+    If the PSGI_FILE variable is set to empty value, no PSGI application will be detected and mod_fcgid not be reconfigured.

     If the PSGI_FILE variable is set and non-empty, it will define path to the PSGI application file.
 No detection will be used.

     If the PSGI_FILE variable does not exist, autodetection will be used:
-    If exactly one ./*.psgi file exists, mod_perl will be configured to execute that file.
+    If exactly one ./*.psgi file exists, mod_fcgid will be configured to execute that file.

 * **PSGI_URI_PATH**